StephanieArgy/StephanieArgy.github.io/now.md

 ##Story

-* Writing classes:
-  * [Memoir Boot Camp](http://www.literary-arts.org/product/winter-2016-memoir-boot-camp/) with Jay Ponteri at Portland's Literary Arts.
-  * Creative Writing (Fiction) with Blake Hausman at Portland Community College.

 * [*A Person Known to Me*](http://www.apersonknowntome.com): An ongoing epic detective adventure that includes prose, movies, historical context, and illustrations by the wonderful Kati Simon, all put together in the form of an interactive experience.

 * A non-fiction account of the final eleven days of my mother's life.
+Alec has dubbed this project a "momoir."

 * "Urban Bird" - A short story about pigeons.

 * *The Mesopotamia* - A series of short fiction pieces set in a 1920s Chicago movie palace, to be presented online in the form of an interactive website.

 * Reading.
 Here's my <a href="../books/">current list</a>.

+* Writing classes:
+  * [Memoir Boot Camp](http://www.literary-arts.org/product/winter-2016-memoir-boot-camp/) with Jay Ponteri at Portland's Literary Arts.
+  * Creative Writing (Fiction) with Blake Hausman at Portland Community College.

 And, as part of my story explorations, I'm also looking into: